Updated June 2, 2026

 The most important structural decision in setting up a low-time-burden thought leadership program is defining the executive time contract explicitly and in advance.
 What exactly are you asking this executive to do?
 When?
 How often?
 How long does it take?
 If the program isn't designed with these specifics from the outset, every scheduling challenge, every busy quarter, every competing priority becomes an opportunity for the program to slip.
 Explicit time commitment design is what separates programs that run for years from programs that publish three articles and go dormant.

-Phantom IQ's standard time contract for executives in our program: one 30-45 minute monthly voice capture session (typically via video call or async audio message), and 15-20 minutes of final review per piece before submission.
-Everything else — strategy, drafting, editing, pitching, editor coordination, placement management — is handled by our team.
+A sustainable time contract typically asks the executive for one brief monthly conversation to surface ideas (often via video call or an async audio message) and a short final review of each piece before submission.
+Everything else — strategy, drafting, editing, pitching, editor coordination, and placement management — can be handled by a supporting team.
 This is the design that makes thought leadership sustainable as a permanent feature of executive life, not a temporary initiative that requires heroic effort to maintain.